-Nigel Minns Strategic Director for People
+Nigel Minns, Executive Director for Children and Young People

-Tell us about the People Directorate…
+Tell us about the Children and Young People Directorate…

-The People Directorate focuses on the people of Warwickshire.
+The Children and Young People Directorate focuses on the people of Warwickshire.
 This includes supporting children and young people and providers at all stages of education; protecting and supporting vulnerable children and young people; supporting people with disabilities of all ages as well as older people; and promoting and enabling good public health.

 Everything we do is designed to improve the lives of people in Warwickshire.

-How does your directorate support the Council’s three strategic priorities?
+How does your directorate support the council’s three strategic priorities?

 Education Services also has a huge role to play in enabling Warwickshire to “have a thriving economy”; ensuring that children and young people are able to access education and develop the skills they need.